Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt1-instigation.md

 Father Taaru, whose brilliant mind had maneuvered spies, informants and enemy agents like pieces on a game board and whose uncharacteristic clumsiness in handling the disappearing colonists had aroused Genshi’s suspicions long before he ever learned the truth.
 In his youth, he would have seen Genshi’s fatal blow coming long before it arrived.

 Still.
 Biodroned or not, these were still *Whitecrests,* and they put up a bitter fight.
 Pulse gun fire blitzed and lashed around the enclave as knots of Genshi’s unaugmented clashed with the biodrones.
 Groups would engage, swipe at each other and fade away, maneuver, engage again.
-Genshi and his loyalists held the numbers advantage and the element of surprise...but each duel left good Gaoians dead.
+Genshi and his loyalists held the numbers advantage and the element of surprise... but each duel left good Gaoians dead.

 "Champion!"